CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would actually say: 'high CPU', 'deployment failure', 'crashloop', 'pod pending', 'node not ready', 'cold start issues', 'dead letter', 'AMQP connection failure', 'KQL', 'kubectl cannot connect', etc. These are highly specific and match real user language.
+Excellent coverage of natural terms users would actually say: 'high CPU', 'deployment failure', 'crashloop', 'pod pending', 'node not ready', 'cold start issues', 'dead letter', 'AMQP connection failure', 'KQL', 'kubectl cannot connect'.
+These are highly specific, natural phrases that map directly to real user queries across multiple Azure services.

 3 / 3